Flamefork/fleet/README.md

 ### Template namespace: `fleet-ns`

-`(fleet-ns root-path filters)`
+`(fleet-ns root-ns root-path filters)`

-Treats `root-path` as root of template namespace and creates template functions for each file in it with name according to relative path.
+Treats `root-path` as root of template namespace with prefix `root-ns.` and creates template functions for each file in it with name and samespace according to relative path.

 Template function creation conventions:
 — Several functions will be created for each file.
 E.g. file `posts.html.fleet` will produce 3 functions: `posts`, `posts-html` and `posts-html-fleet`.